Shuruhatik/hawiah-docs/content/docs/quick-start.md

 ## What Makes Hawiah Special?

-Hawiah is not just another ORM.
+Hawiah is not just another database interface.
 It offers:

 - **Modular Architecture** - Install only what you need
 - **Multiple Drivers** - JSON, YAML, SQLite, MongoDB, Firebase, PostgreSQL, MySQL